I love running and I like dogs.

 I think the onus is on dog walkers rather than runners when it comes to being able to mix safely.

-They need to keep their dogs under control and always on a lead when they are likely to come across other people.
+They need to keep their dogs under control and always on a lead where they are likely to come across other people.

 Cleaning up any dog poo and taking it away with them or finding a bin to put it in is also essential.

-Something has to give because runners and dog walkers are both here to stay.
+Something has to give though because runners and dog walkers are both here to stay.